 However much Hitler wanted a deal with the British, any such deal was clearly pointless, of no real value to the British.
 His actions had showed his true cgaracter and that his word offered nothing of value.
 A German Foreign Minister at the outset of World War I referred to a treaty as a mere 'scrap of paper'.
 That is just how Hitler thought, but not how the British thought.
 Even appeasers like Chamberlain now saw that Hitler's word was meaningless.
 Chamberlain had brought back Hitler's signature from Munich and within months Hitler had violated every word of it.
 Hitler seems to have been oblivious of the consequences of this action.
-Hitler had offered peace again in a Reichstag speech after defeating Poland thinking that he could now be believed (October 6), but even before the British and French replied he had issued Führer Order No. 6 for an offensive in the West.
+Hitler had offered peace again in a Reichstag speech after defeating Poland thinking that he could still believed and his word had value (October 6).
+Even before the British and French replied. however, he issued Führer Order No. 6 for an offensive in the West.
 Once Hitler was in command of the Continent, he could deal with Britain and France however he wanted.
 And the men who backed Churchill knew it.
-Even as he was speaking, SS think tanks were discussing how to break up France after the War.
+As he was speaking, SS think tanks were discussing how to break up France after the War.
 The same would have occurred in Britain.
 Thus Hitler's offers had no real value.
 Afyer the War Cabinet discussin, only a military victory would bring the British to terms.
 And with Churchill's rejection of the offer of peace, Hitler ordered Luftwaffe Chief Herman Göring to begin the military action that would defeat Britain militarily.
 Göring's status in the NAZI hierrchy would depend on it and he knew it.